statamic/docs/content/collections/extending-docs/addons.md

 composer require vendor/package
 ```

-After the composer package has been brought in, Statamic will automatically activate it and publish its assets.

 ### Private addons

 A private addon is one _not_ on packagist.org.
 You will need to use a composer path repository.